 If $\Omega$ is an open Riemann surface admitting Green function and $\psi=G_\Omega(\cdot,w)$, then the condition (2) is automatically satisfied.
 We should point out that, if $(E,h)$ is Nakano positive at some point $x\in\Omega$, then without assuming (1) and (2), we also have sharper estimates (see Remark \ref{Rmk:NakSharper}).
 However, ``Nakano positivity'' is stronger than ``Griffiths positivity'', and we have an explicit estimate of $\tau$ in Theorem \ref{MainThm:Sharper}.\\

 The rest parts of the article are organized as follows.
 In Section \ref{Chap:Pre}, we recall some notations and preparatory results.
 In Section \ref{Chap:Coarse}, we prove an asymptotically optimal version of Theorem \ref{MainThm:Opt}.
 In Section \ref{Chap:Prod}, we study the Bergman spaces on product manifolds and prove Theorem \ref{MainThm:Prod}.
 In Section \ref{Chap:Optimal}, we prove Theorem \ref{MainThm:Opt} by using a concavity for minimal $L^2$ integrals; we also prove a variant of Theorem \ref{MainThm:Opt} by using a tensor power trick; as applications, we prove Theorem \ref{MainCor:Opt} and \ref{MainThm:Sharper}.
-In Section \ref{Chap:OTtype}, we discuss the relation between $L^2$ extension problems of openness type and that of Ohsawa-Takegoshi type, we prove Theorem \ref{MainThm:DemExt} and some optimal (jet) $L^2$ extension theorems.
+In Section \ref{Chap:OTtype}, we discuss the relations between $L^2$ extension problems of openness type and that of Ohsawa-Takegoshi type, we prove Theorem \ref{MainThm:DemExt} and some optimal (jet) $L^2$ extension theorems.
 Some material of this paper comes from the first author's PhD thesis \cite{XuPHD}.